sherryrich/gymbag/README.md

 * As a website user I want to be able to send messages via the installation form [#40](https://github.com/sherryrich/gymbag/issues/40)
 * As a website user I want to be able to receive a confirmation email of my order once completed [#8](https://github.com/sherryrich/gymbag/issues/8)
 * As a website user I want to be able to receive appropriate messaging throughout the site [#43](https://github.com/sherryrich/gymbag/issues/43)
+* As a website user I want to be able to log out of my account [#44](https://github.com/sherryrich/gymbag/issues/44)

 ### Overall Goals